-Both SA and BN are simulated using independent, random and stable MVAR models of order 6.
-During generation of each MVAR model for SA, the coefficient matrix is multiplied by a mask matrix that has 80\% of its off-diagonal elements equal to zero.
+Both $\q$ and $\q_b$ are simulated using independent, random and stable MVAR models of order 6.
+MVAR modeling and fitting was performed using MVARICA \cite{MVARICA2008} and ARfit \cite{ARfit2001} packages.
+During generation of each MVAR model for $\q$, the coefficient matrix was multiplied by a mask matrix that has 80\% of its off-diagonal elements equal to zero.
 All the remaining diagonal and off-diagonal masking coefficients are equal to one.
-Such procedure allows in particular to obtain specific profile of directed dependencies between activity of sources of interest as measured using partial directed coherence (PDC) measure which operates on coefficients derived from MVAR model fitted to the signal.
-We refer the reader to \cite{Baccala2001} for detailed description of PDC.
-Activity of each of the IN sources is generated as negative of the SA with added Gaussian noise of the same power as the SA signal itself.
-In this way, we obtain IN signal correlated with SA.
+Such procedure allows us to define specific directed dependencies between activity of sources of interest.
+These dependencies are measured with the PDC which operates on coefficients derived from the MVAR model fitted to the signal.
+We refer the reader to \cite{Baccala2001} for detailed description of the PDC.
+Activity of each of the $\q_I$ sources is generated as negative of the $\q$ with added Gaussian noise of the same power as the $\q$ signal itself.
+In this way, we get the $\q_I$ signal to be correlated with $\q$.